pedrosans/pocoy/README.md

 ## Appearance

-`stylesheet.css` is the **source of truth** for colors, font and border width. dwm declares these in `config.def.h`; Pocoy keeps them in the stylesheet and nowhere else, so there is a single place to edit and nothing to keep in sync:
+`stylesheet.css` is the **source of truth** for colors, font and border width. dwm declares these in `config.def.h`; pocoy keeps them in the stylesheet and nowhere else, so there is a single place to edit and nothing to keep in sync:

 | dwm `config.def.h`          | `stylesheet.css`                                |